Americans return to travel: What's different this year?

-(WZAW) -- As COVID-19 restrictions continue to lift, many Americans are eager to return to travel.
+As COVID-19 restrictions continue to lift, many Americans are eager to return to travel.

-A Racine woman is accused of leaving her 3-year-old grandson in a hot vehicle while she shopped at the Dollar Tree

 Chief customer officer for Choice Hotels International, Sarah Searls, joined NewsChannel 7 at 4 on Wednesday, to talk about what travelers can expect as they hit the road again.